datacamp/authoring/docs/courses/design/template.md

 ### Other Exercises

-Write brief descriptions of other 10 to 15 exercises throughout the course.
+Write brief descriptions of 10 to 15 more exercises throughout the course.
 After this step you should have a clear idea of the flow of the course.

 #### Exercise title 1